HSE is continuing to provide services for regulating chemicals during the coronavirus pandemic.

 Queries on other matters should be directed to our helpdesk at [email protected].

 Avoid sending hard copy mail wherever possible and instead send information electronically.
 Please let us know by email of any instances where this is not possible.

 Freedom of Information Act and Environmental Information Regulations requests.

-We would appreciate your support by ceasing or keeping new requests to an absolute minimum during the period of the outbreak.
+We would appreciate your support by ceasing or keeping new requests to an absolute minimum during the period of the pandemic.

 We are unable to redact information with our current process and are developing an alternative method.
 Consultation with data owners may take longer than normal, depending on their availability.